 It really is a marathon, not a sprint.
 You have to be in it for the long haul – which is why motivation is sooo important.

 I believe you need two things to stay motivated – quick wins and a focus on the big picture

 The Big Picture

-You need to have a really clear on why you are doing this and what you want to achieve.
+You need to be really clear on why you are doing this and what you want to achieve.
 And it has to be bigger than just making money.

 For me I looove business and business ideas and there’s nothing I like more than helping and encouraging people to improve their lives.
 I love creating systems and also personalizing those systems, so I created a custom business idea system.
 Someone can come to me and we’ll work out their best-fit business idea using my Ignition system.
 It saves them months or even years of wondering what to do and jump starts their business.

 This work enables me to help other women start their own businesses and do what they love.
 I want to help others get out of the rat race and find their own freedom.
 Life is just too short to be in a grey cubicle.